CMMC 2.0 CERTIFICATION: EVERYTHING DoD CONTRACTORS NEED TO KNOW TO ADHERE TO REVISED PRIVACY STANDARDS

 7 Steps to Take Now

-Next, you must identify which controls apply to your CUI environment from 62 NFO and 110 CUI controls.
-This CUI scoping guide will help you with this process.
+For CMMC 2.0 Level 2, you must identify which controls apply to your CUI environment from 61 NFO and 110 controls.

-Identify all applicable contracts, regulations, laws, and requirements your company should comply with and create policies and processes that will help you meet and manage those requirements.
+Even though CMMC 2.0 has eliminated the requirement for processes, it’s still wise to complete this step.
+Identify all applicable contracts, regulations, laws, and requirements with which your company should comply, and create policies and processes that will help you meet and manage those requirements.
 These policies must be concise and directly align with your company’s compliance requirements.

 Create a Plan of Action & Milestone (POA&M) and a System Security Plan (SSP) to document the changes that affect your CUI environment.
-These two documents are important because:
+These two documents are important for two reasons:

 - The SSP contains information about the processes, people, and technologies used to manage your CUI environment.